|

 3. Know where you want to get to

 Following on from the vision statement you can set some real objectives.
-You
+You know, the SMART ones:

 Specific